Hermitian K-theory, derived equivalences and Karoubi's Fundamental Theorem: Grothendieck-Witt groups of dg categories

-in which the first map is the monoidal compatibility map (\ref{eqn:MonoidalComMap}) with $\P_0=[0]$ and $\P_1=\Z$, and the second map is induced by $\otimes: \scC_{\bk}\otimes \scC_{\bk} \to \scC_{\bk}$.
-For objects $A$ of $\scC_{\bk}$ and $X$ of $\scA^{\pretr}$, we may write $AX$ for $A\otimes X$.
-In this sense, the objects $CX$ and $TX$ are defined; see Example \ref{ex:Ck}.
-The action makes $Z^0\scA^{\pretr}$ into a complicial exact category in the sense of \cite[Definition 3.2.2]{mySedano}.
-By \cite[A.2.16]{mySedano}, it is a Frobenius exact category, that is, an exact category with enough injective projective objects.
-An object of $Z^0\scA^{\pretr}$ is injective and projective if and only if it is a direct factor of an object of the form $CX$ with $X\in \scA^{\pretr}$.
+The action (\ref{eqn:CkActiononAptr}) makes $Z^0\A^{\pretr}$ into a complicial exact category in the sense of \cite[Definition 3.2.2]{mySedano}.
+By \cite[A.2.16]{mySedano}, the exact category $Z^0\A^{\pretr}$ is therefore a Frobenius exact category, that is, an exact category with enough injective and projective objects, and injective and projective objects coincide.
+By \cite[A.2.16(f)]{mySedano}, an object of $Z^0\A^{\pretr}$ is injective and projective if and only if it is a direct factor of an object of the form $CX$ with $X\in \A^{\pretr}$.